Sewage Exposing Mammals To Neurological Disease

 Wastewater treatment plants are now prion incubators and distributors.
 Prion researcher Dr. Joel Pedersen, from the University of Wisconsin, found that prions become 680 times more infectious in certain soils.
 Pedersen also found that sewage treatment does not inactivate prions.
 Therefore, prions are lethal, mutating, migrating and multiplying everywhere sewage is dumped.

 “Our results suggest that if prions enter municipal wastewater treatment systems, most of the agent would bond to sewage sludge, survive anaerobic digestion, and be present in treated biosolids,” Pedersen said.
 “Land application of biosolids containing prions represents a route for their unintentional introduction into the environment.
 Our results emphasize the importance of keeping prions out of municipal wastewater treatment systems.
 Prions could end up in sewage treatment plants via slaughterhouses, hospitals, dental offices and mortuaries just to name a few of the pathways.
-The disposal of sludge represents the greatest risk of spreading prion contamination in the environment.
+The disposal of sewage sludge represents the greatest risk of spreading prion contamination in the environment.
 Plus, we know that sewage sludge pathogens, pharmaceutical residue and chemical pollutants are taken up by plants and vegetables.”

 The U.S. Environmental Protection Agency (EPA) has confirmed that prions are in sewage and that there has been no way to detect them or stop them.
 As such, the EPA has never issued guidance on prion management within wastewater treatment plants.
 Unfortunately, the EPA’s risk assessment on sewage sludge and biosolids were prepared before the world of science knew about prions.
 The agency continues to cling to it’s antiquated sludge rule crafted back in the dark ages.
 It does, however, consider prions a “contaminant of emerging concern.”
 Meanwhile, it’s promoting a public health disaster.